-The joint MBA/MPH degree is designed to prepare graduates with managerial and executive level career aspirations at the interface of healthcare delivery and business.
-The dual degree program and curriculum leads to the awarding of two degrees.
-The Master of Public Health degree is awarded by the College of Medicine and Life Sciences and the MBA is awarded by the College of Business and Innovation.
-The College of Business and Innovation will allow up to 9 credit hours of appropriate MPH coursework to be credited toward the MBA degree.
+The M.P.H./M.B.A. program provides an opportunity to earn a dual degree through an integrated curriculum.
+The joint M.B.A./MPH degree is designed to prepare graduates with managerial and executive level career aspirations at the interface of healthcare delivery and business.
+The successful completion of the dual degree leads to the awarding of two degrees.
+The Master of Public Health degree is awarded by the College of Medicine and Life Sciences and the M.B.A. is awarded by the College of Business and Innovation.
+Students enrolled in the dual degree program can receive the M.P.H. or M.B.A. degree independently.
+The M.B.A. degree requires a minimum of 33 credit hours at the 6000-level.
+Up to an additional 18 credit hours may be required if a student does not have an academic background in business.
+The College of Business and Innovation will allow up to 9 credit hours of appropriate M.P.H. coursework to be credited toward the M.B.A. degree.

-Appropriate MPH courses listed under the Healthcare Systems Management specialization area of this catalog will be applied towards the MBA elective area.
-Three to four courses (6000-level BUAD courses) will apply towards the MPH elective requirement.
+Appropriate M.P.H. courses listed under the Healthcare Systems Management: Public Health Administration concentration major of this catalog will be applied towards the M.B.A. elective area.
+Up to a maximum of 12 credit hours of 6000-level BUAD courses will apply towards the M.P.H. elective requirement.

-Please refer to the College of Medicine and Life Science catalog for more information regarding the program requirements for the MPH degree.
+Please refer to the College of Medicine and Life Science catalog for more information regarding the program requirements for the M.P.H. degree.